CS-AWARE-NEXT/cs-aware-next-cs-connect/README.md

 ./build.sh {VERSION}
 ```
 6) Edit the docker-compose.yml file with sudo (`vim docker-compose.yml`) to upgrade the versions of the cs-connect and/or faker images according to the versions chosen previously.
+7) Delete the `cs-aware-connect` plugin under the `config/plugins` folder.
-7) Run or Uudate the environment:
+8) Run or Uudate the environment:
 ```sh
 bash start.sh -p
 ```
-8) Clean up the images that aren't needed anymore.
+9) Clean up the images that aren't needed anymore.
 Keep an eye out for the <none> image generated while updating the faker module image, which should also be deleted.
-9) Undeploy using:
+10) Undeploy using:
 ```sh
 docker compose down
 ```